 If a URL changes (without reloading the page) like this: example.com –> example.com/something, then the event will be automatically tracked by enhanced measurement.

 But if the URL changed from example.com to example.com/#something (contains #), then the event will not be sent (even though you might see the “History” event in the data layer).
-Also, it looks that even in the latest version, GA4 is still not capable of displaying the URL fragments in reports.
+Also, it looks like even in the latest version, GA4 still cannot display the URL fragments in reports.

 If a URL contains #, everything that comes after it will not be displayed in the reports (you can check that in the DebugView).

 So if your URL contains #, it looks like you will have to use the History Change trigger in GTM.
-Hopefully, this changes in the future.
+Hopefully, this will change in the future.

 When a visitor scrolls below 90% of the page height, a scroll event is sent to Google Analytics.
 If you want to add some additional thresholds (such as 25%, 50%, etc.), you can’t do that in Enhanced Measurement.

-So, before you start looking into it, think about how (and if) you are going to use scroll data.
+So, before you start looking into it, think about how (and if) you will use scroll data.
 Yes, this is quite a popular thing to implement (because of its simplicity), but for me, it’s very difficult to remember a case where I found scroll tracking in GA useful.